Lemon, Rosemary, and Yogurt Cake

 If you think avoiding suspicious non-food ingredients and experimenting with a new, fun ingredient in baked goods sounds like a good idea, give coconut oil a try.
 Whether you use it in baking as a natural non-stick product or as a shortening and/or flavoring, coconut oil is an easy and very versatile product to use.”
 (Source.)

 Recipe and photo by Orissa.
-Submit your coconut recipes and photos here for a chance to win $50!
+Submit your recipes and photos here.

 Related Posts